Daniel Ricciardo

 Two years of drought between wins followed before Ricciardo won the 2016 Malaysian Grand Prix.
 He finished third a second time in three years in the championship that season, confirming his place at the 2016 Mexican Grand Prix.
 Ricciardo has thereafter won in Azerbaijan in 2017, and China and Monaco in 2018.

 Ricciardo signed with Renault for the 2019 season and drove for them through the 2020 season.
-He has committed to race for McLaren for the 2021 season, partnering Lando Norris.
+He then raced for McLaren for the 2021 and 2022 seasons, partnering Lando Norris, where he had a torrid time before being let go at the end of 2022.

 Daniel Ricciardo’s Career Before Formula 1